ANC revives the 2021 Firearms Control Amendment Bill

 Official justification rests on the need to reduce the circulation of firearms in a country with one of the world’s highest murder rates.
 Yet a 2015 review commissioned by the Civilian Secretariat for Police and conducted by the University of the Witwatersrand concluded that further restrictions on legal owners would have negligible effect on violent crime, which is overwhelmingly committed with illegal weapons, many of them lost or stolen from police arsenals.

 Opposition has been swift and broad.
 DA MP Ian Cameron, who chairs the parliamentary portfolio committee on police, has labelled the draft a “dangerous power grab” and vowed to block it.
-Gun-owners’ associations, represented by figures such as Gideon Joubert of SA Gunowners Association, have mobilised petitions and warned of economic damage to the hunting and security industries.
+Gun-owners’ associations, represented by figures such as Gideon Joubert of the SA Gunowners Association, have mobilised petitions and warned of economic damage to the hunting and security industries.
 Farmers’ groups point to persistent rural attacks and the inadequacy of police response times.

 With NEDLAC deliberations still under way and no date set for public comment, the ANC seems keen to see the disarmament of the law-abiding public.
 Past experience, however, suggests that any attempt to push the measure through in its present form will encounter fierce resistance in Parliament, in the courts and on the streets.
 In a country where the state struggles to control illicit guns yet contemplates rendering lawful self-defence effectively impossible, the proposal looks less like evidence-based policy than an ideological project dressed as public safety.